What’s the first thing you think of when someone mentions collagen supplements?

 Cartilage is the rubber-like connective tissue that protects our joints.
 As we naturally begin to lose cartilage with age, it leaves our joints especially prone to wear and tear and degenerative joint disorders such as osteoarthritis.

 Adding an extra boost of collagen can help support joint mobility and aid in the repair and growth of new cartilage tissue.

 Many clinical studies are now finding that collagen supplements may help relieve joint aches and stiffness.
 One 2017 study published in the British Journal of Sports Medicine found that participants taking collagen supplements experienced pronounced relief from joint pain.
 Another study of 250 people taking collagen peptides over a 6 month period found similar benefits when it came to improving joint comfort.

 Since our bones are mostly comprised of collagen, we need abundant amounts in order to keep our bones strong and healthy.
 As we age, collagen levels and bone density both begin to decrease, leaving us at a much higher risk for bone fractures.
-Some studies have shown that collagen supplements may help prevent bone mass deterioration.
+Some studies have shown that collagen supplements, like Primal Collagen, may help prevent bone mass deterioration.

 Because collagen is the most abundant protein in the body, it’s absolutely necessary for reaching peak athletic performance.
-One study of 94 collegiate athletes over a 24-week period found that collagen hydrolysate (type II collagen) was highly effective in supporting improved joint performance both while working and at rest.
+One study of 94 collegiate athletes over a 24-week period found that collagen hydrolysate (type II collagen, like we've included in our Primal Flex formula) was highly effective in supporting improved joint performance both while working and at rest.

 Low molecular weight hydrolyzed collagen peptides are generally considered to be the most effective choice, since these supplements are most easily absorbed by the body.

 If you are still not sure whether or not a collagen supplement may be the right choice for your lifestyle, it's always best to consult with your primary care physician or a registered dietician to see if collagen is a good fit for your wellness goals.

 Did you know that most people give up a new plan for better health before even starting?